Etimo/etimo-kubernetes/docs/Resources.md

 ### <a name='databases'></a>Databases

-There is currently support for managed Postgres databases.
+There is currently support for managed Postgres, mysql and redis databases.
 More will be added later on when needed.
-You can choose to provision a shared database or a dedicated one.

-#### <a name='shared-databases'></a>Shared databases

-A shared database is sort of misleading as it is not the actual database that is shared but the actual cluster.
-Each environment has a database cluster that can be used by multiple projects.
-This is mostly to reduce the cost since most of our projects don't require a separate cluster.

-A shared database cluster can contain multiple separated databases each having their own credentials.

-#### <a name='dedicated-database-cluster'></a>Dedicated database cluster

-If you don't want a shared database cluster you can provision your own separate database cluster.

 ## <a name='credentials-and-configuration'></a>Credentials and configuration